google/exposure-notifications-server/docs/deploying.md

 1. Download and install the [Google Cloud SDK](https://cloud.google.com/sdk/install).

-    For more information on installation and setup, see the [Cloud SDK Quickstarts](https://cloud.google.com/sdk/docs/quickstarts).
+    For more information on installation and to set up, see the [Cloud SDK Quickstarts](https://cloud.google.com/sdk/docs/quickstarts).

 1. Download and install [Go 1.14.0 or newer](https://golang.org/dl/).